VII. Prohibited Items

 Many items are not permitted in the halls.
 Such items may be confiscated and held until they can be removed from the hall permanently.
 Items prohibited include, but may not be limited to:

 B. Flammables & Explosives.
-Flammable liquids, harmful chemicals, photo chemicals, barbecue grills, charcoal, gasoline, explosives, flares, firecrackers, fireworks, and any other items that may be determined to be hazardous.
+Flammable liquids, harmful chemicals, photo chemicals, barbecue grills, charcoal, gasoline, blow torches, explosives, flares, firecrackers, fireworks, and any other items that may be determined to be hazardous.
 Possession of these items may result in administrative action up to License Agreement cancellation.

 C. Open Flame.
 Candles, incense, potpourri or any burning ember or open flame burning.

 E. Cooking Appliances.
 Other than in the Canada Hall kitchen areas which are the exception, prohibited items include: cooking equipment, hot-plates, toasters, electric fry-pans, grilling devices, or anything with an exposed heating element.
-Authorized items include: crockpots, rice cookers, hot-air popcorn poppers, blenders, coffee makers; one refrigerator per room (under five cubic feet in size), one microwave per room (the maximum wattage may be limited).
+Authorized items include: crockpots, rice cookers, hot-air popcorn poppers, blenders, coffee makers, one refrigerator per room (under five cubic feet in size), and one microwave per room (the maximum wattage may be limited).
 Food must be disposed of properly in all halls.
 Do not dump food into sinks or drinking fountains.

 F. Adhesive Decorations.
 Decals, stickers, glow in the dark stars, contact paper, darts, dartboard or other items which may damage walls or furniture.